Cat’s Stage 2B IDC & DCIS, ER+ Breast Cancer Story

 Sometimes somebody just needs you to validate their feelings and for you to just cry with them.

-How has cancer affected your relationship with your fiance?
+How has cancer affected your relationship with your fiancé?

 It wasn’t sexy.
-He stuck with it though and loved me so much.
+He stuck with it, though, and loved me so much.
 I still gave him love in ways I could.